LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 I am no C++ expert,
 but as a person who is doing C++ for years,
 I want to share a bunch of beginner-friendly C++ resources that are known to be of high quality.
+And hopefully this list of resources can help learners who are new to C++.

 <!-- end -->